basilesportif/mc-extension/README.md

 ### Experimenting with Maps

 Currently, the map we are using is found in the /mcclient/ui/public folder.
 If you want to experiment with a different map, all players should manually replace that folder with a new one containing the new map/world object.
+Additionally, make sure that the .obj file is derived from the Minecraft World file you intend to use in for the server.
+To create a .obj file from a Minecraft World, you can use the [jmc2obj/j-mc-2-obj](https://github.com/jmc2obj/j-mc-2-obj) repository.

 This will be done automatically in the future.